openzfs/openzfs-docs/docs/Project and Community/FAQ.rst

       benefits, the drawbacks of /dev/disk/by-id or /dev/disk/by-path may apply depending on the naming method employed.
    -  Example: ``zpool create tank mirror A1 B1 mirror A2 B2``

+-  **/dev/disk/by-uuid/:** Not a great option
+  -   Summary: One might think from the use of "UUID" that this would be an ideal option - however, in practice, this ends up listing one device per **pool** ID, which is not very useful for importing pools with multiple disks.

+-  **/dev/disk/by-partuuid/**/**by-partlabel:** Great for existing pools
+  -   Summary: Entries per partition unique identifier, great!
+  -   Drawbacks: ...except you can't refer to a partition unique ID on an unpartitioned disk for ``zpool replace``/``add``/``attach``, now can you?
+Also not useful if you didn't have a mapping written down ahead of time if you need to figure out which disk failed later.

 Setting up the /etc/zfs/vdev_id.conf file
 -----------------------------------------